 A Physician Assistant (PA) practices medicine under the direction of a physician and is licensed in the State that they practice.
 Physician Assistants must complete advanced training through an accredited formal educational program.
 As members of health care teams, Physician Assistants take medical histories, examine and treat patients, make diagnoses, prescribe medications, counsel patients and can perform minor procedures.

 YES, we are currently accepting new patients.

 In addition to your insurance card, please bring a copy of your driver’s license or government ID and a complete list of medications you are taking, or bring the medication bottles to your appointment.
-If you are new patient, print and complete the forms in the New Patient Packet and bring them to your appointment.
+If you are new patient, print and complete the forms in the New Patient Packet (PDF) and bring them to your appointment.

 Routine blood test results are often available about a week after blood has been drawn.
 Special tests may take longer.
 Your office will call you for any urgent concerns regarding your lab results.
 If you have already registered for the Patient Portal, copies of your lab results will be available at MyHealthConnection after your physician has reviewed them.
 If you wish to explore the benefits of our Patient Portal or would like to register, Request and Invitation to Join today.

 The doctor may want you to be seen by a specialist for certain conditions.
 Please allow up to seven business days for your insurance company to respond to our request (often may be ready sooner).
 In some cases we may need to contact your insurance company to further explain your need to see the specialist.
 After this is done, our office will contact you to inform you how to make your appointment with the specialist or to schedule your radiology exam.
 Please note that sometimes after the referral is approved, there may be a wait to see the specialist.
 If you have not heard from our office regarding your referral within 7 days, please call 303-763-4900 and select Option 4.